-The strong wind gusts did significant damage to utilities throughout the county, leaving more than 20K people without power.
+The severe wind did significant damage to utilities throughout Crawford County, leaving more than 20K without power.

-The city manager is glad things area returning to normal and that the city and county crews worked well together through this difficult situation.
+The city manager says things are returning to normal and that city and county crews worked well together through this difficult situation.

 “I think it’s a good showing for the community to see how we can come together in times of emergencies.
 We all work well together, we have a list of contacts for each organization.
 People are very open to answering their phones and helping out and doing whatever they can,” said Maryann Menanno, Meadville city manager.